pvico/grbl32/README.md

 We see that we have 80,000 pulses in about 10.31" which is correct.

-The pulse width is set for 4μs, a conservative value considering that the DRV8825 used as a stepper driver has a minimum pulse width of 1.9μs.
+The pulse width is set to 4μs, a conservative value considering that the DRV8825 used as a stepper driver has a minimum pulse width of 1.9μs.

 <img src="/doc/img/PROBE2.png">